cons3rt/pycons3rt3/README.md

     	log.error('ERROR')
 ~~~

-Deployment
+## Deployment
----

-This module provides a set of useful utilities for accessing CONS3RT
+This module provides a set of useful utilities for accessing
-deployment related info.
-It is intended to be imported and used in
-other python-based CONS3RT assets.
+deployment related info on deployment run hosts.

 ~~~
-from pycons3rt.deployment import Deployment
+from pycons3rt3.deployment import Deployment

 # Create a new Deployment object
 dep = new Deployment()